KevinContrers/File-Permission/README.md

-# Cybersecurity Analysis: File Permissions in Linux
+# File Permissions in Linux

 ## Scenario